For class notes volunteers

 The deadline for class notes to Bates Magazine is August 1 for the fall issue, and January 2 for the spring issue.

 We print weddings photos in the order they arrive, with a cap of about 20 weddings photos per issue.

 What does a class notes volunteer do?

-- submit news items to Bates Magazine three times a year
+- Submit news items to Bates Magazine two times a year

 Who is my contact?

 Class volunteers have a single point of contact in the Office of Alumni & Family Engagement: R. Casey Andersen ’12, 207-755-5976.

 How do I gather news items?